jcs-emacs/jcs-emacs/README.md

 * YAML

-This configuration polished and goes toward to the modern text editor. e.g. Atom, Brackets, Sublime Text 2/3, Visual Studio Code, etc.
+This configuration polished and goes toward to the modern text editor, or even better, it goes beyond modern IDE. e.g. Atom, Brackets, Sublime Text 2 or 3, Visual Studio Code, etc.

 ## Features ##